OUPL/cs3200-f21/doc/style.md

   end
   ```

-* Use reasonable formatting.
-Pyret is not indentation-sensitive in the
+* Use reasonable variable names and formatting.
+Pyret is not
-  way that, e.g., Python is, but it's probably a good idea to adhere
+  indentation-sensitive in the way that, e.g., Python is, but it's
-  to a similar indentation discipline anyway.
-Generally speaking, the
+  probably a good idea to adhere to a similar indentation discipline
-  easier it is for the TA to read your code, the more likely you are
+  anyway.
+Generally speaking, the easier it is for the TA to read your
-  to receive a good grade.
+  code, the more likely you are to receive a good grade.